 Kishore Kumar Pardasani

 Kishore Kumar Pardasani is an Indian director, best known for Tamil cinema.
-Kishore Kumar Pardasani began their career in 2009.
+Kishore Kumar Pardasani began their career in 2009 and has been a prominent figure in the industry for over 17 years.
 With 30 credits to their name and an average audience rating of 6.4, Kishore Kumar Pardasani remains one of the most prolific and celebrated talents in the industry.
 Kishore Kumar Pardasani is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Career Milestones